tango-controls/labview-binding/README.md

 {double-click-on} c:\github\labview-binding\windows\msvcxx\run-me-to-compile.bat
 ```

-- select the configration you want to compile then build the solution
+- select the configuration you want to compile then build the solution
 ```
 {select one of the following combination} [release or debug] / [win32 or x64] {build}